 While hiding your IP address, VPN providers also encrypt all the data.
-So if a third party intercepts your data, they will not be able to make sense of it because it’s encrypted, and they will not be able to decipher it.
+So if a third party intercepts your data, they will not be able to make sense of it because it’s encrypted and cannot decipher it.

 The combination of hiding your IP address and encrypting the data will keep your online activities anonymous and secured.
 Hackers, businesses, and governments will no longer be able to track your online activity, files your download or videos you stream.

 What is split tunnelling?

 While a VPN provides full anonymity and security, sometimes you will need to access the local websites.
 Split tunnelling enables you to route some of your online activities through a VPN tunnel while accessing others through your ISP.

 Not everything we do needs to pass through a VPN.
-For example, you want to carry out online banking activities while using a VPN.
+For example, you want to do online banking while using a VPN.
 Accessing the bank via a different location (due to the change of IP address) could be flagged as suspicious activity.

 Split tunnelling lets you gain access to web services to use a VPN or use the local ISP.
 Split tunnelling will conserve bandwidth as the complete internet traffic doesn’t have to pass through the VPN servers.

 Types of VPN tunnelling protocols

 After getting a clear conception of VPN tunnelling now, you should know the types of VPN tunnelling protocols.
 You can find various VPN protocols in the market while offering different features.
 The features depend on the security level.
-However, here we are going to discuss four different types of VPN protocols that are maintained by the VPN industries.
+However, here we will discuss four different types of VPN protocols maintained by the VPN industries.
 So, let's have a look at it.